scouten/ericscouten.travel/content/2018/09-14+europe/08-long-ferry-ride/index.md

 Here are a few photos of Guernsey.
 I wasn't allowed to disembark the ferry, so these photos are what I could see from port.

+Maybe someday I'll be back to explore the Channel Islands in more detail.
+I especially regret that I couldn't make time to spend on Guernsey.
+On the other hand, I now know that I'd want to make time for a day trip to nearby Sark, so if/when I do return to Guernsey, I;ll be better prepared.

 {{ es_image(id = "es-3811-030", caption = "Saint Peter Port Harbour, Saint Peter Port, Guernsey, United Kingdom") }}

 {{ es_image(id = "es-3811-055", caption = "Saint Peter Port Harbour, Saint Peter Port, Guernsey, United Kingdom") }}